dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Event Handling:</mark>

-Events are used for asynchrony interactions.
-It is used to interact the actions of the users such as clicking a button, scrolling up or down, or typing a text.
+Events are used for asynchronous interactions.
+It is used to handle the interactions of the users such as clicking a button, scrolling up or down, or typing a text.

 <mark style="background: #AD21D9;">There are three different kind of events:</mark>
-- <mark style="background: #AD21D9;">Event listeners:</mark> It only has one call-back action that is executed when the users triggers an event on that item.
+- <mark style="background: #AD21D9;">Event listeners:</mark> It only has one call-back action that is executed when the user triggers an event on that item.
 - <mark style="background: #AD21D9;">Event handler:</mark> It is called by the event listener to handle the event.
 - <mark style="background: #AD21D9;">Event Listeners Registration:</mark> It is the process by which the event handler is registered. <mark style="background: #AD21D9;">Links</mark> the <mark style="background: #AD21D9;">listener</mark> with the <mark style="background: #AD21D9;">handler</mark>.